-The Second Avenue Subway will eventually run the entire length of Manhattan connecting with an existing East Side subway line and a commuter railroad at 125th Street to the north, and running south to the Financial District at the tip of the island.
-Phase 1 of the project opened to the public on January 1, 2017.
+The Second Avenue Subway, first approved in 1929 but delayed until the early 21st century by economic turbulence and the re-organization of New York’s transit systems, will eventually run under the entire east side of Manhattan, from 125th street in the north to the Financial District at the southern tip of the island.
+Phase 1 of the project, running 1.8 miles from 63rd to 96th streets, opened to the public on January 1, 2017.

-The new line will reduce overcrowding and delays on Manhattan’s Lexington Avenue line and make mass transit more accessible to people living on Manhattan's far East Side.
+The new line reduces overcrowding and delays on Manhattan’s Lexington Avenue line and make mass transit more accessible to people living on Manhattan's far East Side.

-The first phase of the project creates a new service along Second Avenue, with three new stations at 96th street, 86th street, and 72nd street, and a new 63rd street station connection to the “Lex”, alleviating congestion on one of the existing line’s most overburdened segments.
+The first phase of the project created new service along Second Avenue, with three new stations at 96th street, 86th street, and 72nd street, and a new 63rd street station connection to the “Lex”, alleviating congestion on one of the existing line’s most overburdened segments.

 In the absence of a robust set of design guidelines for a new, modern subway line, the AECOM-Arup team worked with NYCT Operations Planning to set out design parameters and performance metrics.
 Using a newly developed model to simulate 3,000 uptown and downtown train arrival combinations, the team generated dynamic pedestrian model simulations for all stations for the AM peak hour.
 These simulations were used as a design tool to inform the optimal circulation provision for moving passengers between trains and the outside street level, even taking into account the complex movement patterns associated with transfer passengers at interchange stations and the challenges at 72nd and 63rd street where abnormally deep stations necessitate increased use of elevator access.

-Working with recordings taken at existing subway stations, as part of the joint venture efforts Arup’s acousticians used the firm’s SoundLab technology to create digital models of the environment and determine the best way to quiet the bone-rattling noise typically found in the subway.
+Working with recordings taken at existing subway stations, Arup’s acousticians used the firm’s SoundLab technology to create digital models of the environment and determine the best way to quiet the bone-rattling noise typically found in the subway.
 The solutions include joint-free train tracks with ties that are encased in concrete-covered rubber, ceilings lined with perforated metal panels that are backed with sound-absorbing fiberglass (instead of the echo-prone tile and stone used in other parts of the transit system), and new, carefully-oriented public-address speakers as part of a complete audio system that is optimized for intelligibility.